Akim Tamiroff: Hollywood career

 Tamiroff's film debut came in 1932 in an uncredited role in Okay, America!.
 He performed in several more uncredited roles until 1935, when he appeared in The Lives of a Bengal Lancer.
 He also appeared in the lavish epic China Seas in 1935 with Clark Gable, Wallace Beery, Jean Harlow, Rosalind Russell and Robert Benchley.
 The following year, he was cast in the titular role in The General Died at Dawn.
 He appeared in the 1937 musical High, Wide, and Handsome with Irene Dunne and Randolph Scott, and the 1938 proto-noir Dangerous to Know opposite Anna May Wong, frequently singled out as his best role.

 In the following decade, he appeared in such films as The Buccaneer (1938) with Fredric March, The Great McGinty (1940), The Corsican Brothers (1941), Tortilla Flat (1942) with Spencer Tracy, Hedy Lamarr and John Garfield, Five Graves to Cairo (1943) with Erich von Stroheim as Field Marshal Erwin Rommel, Frank Borzage's His Butler's Sister (1943), For Whom the Bell Tolls (1943) with Gary Cooper and Ingrid Bergman, for which he received another Oscar nomination, and Preston Sturges' The Miracle of Morgan's Creek (1944).
 Though ethnically Armenian, his many character roles included such ethnicities as Russian, Mexican, Chinese, Italian, French, German, Greek, Egyptian, Polish, Turkish, Malayan, Tartar, Romani, and Jewish.

-In later years, Tamiroff appeared in Ocean's 11 (1960) with Frank Sinatra and Dean Martin's Rat Pack, Topkapi (1964) with Peter Ustinov and Melina Mercouri, Lord Jim with Peter O’Toole and Alphaville (1965), Marquis de Sade: Justine (1969) by Jesús Franco.
-He also had a long collaboration with Orson Welles including Mr Arkadin (1955), Touch of Evil (1958) with Charlton Heston, The Trial (1962), and as Sancho Panza in Welles's unfinished version of Don Quixote.

-Awards
+His Broadway stage credits included The Life Line (1930-31), Miracle at Verdun (1931), and as the Woodcutter in Fay and Michael Kanin's adaptation of Rashomon (1950).

 In 1944, Tamiroff was the first Golden Globe Award winner for Best Supporting Actor in a Motion Picture for his work in For Whom the Bell Tolls.
 He was twice nominated for Academy Awards, both times for Best Actor in a Supporting Role.
 The first was for his work in The General Died at Dawn, and the second was for his work in For Whom the Bell Tolls.
 Both these films starred Gary Cooper.

+In later years, Tamiroff appeared in Ocean's 11 (1960) with Frank Sinatra and Dean Martin's Rat Pack, Topkapi (1964) with Peter Ustinov and Melina Mercouri, Lord Jim (1965) with Peter O’Toole and Alphaville (1965), Marquis de Sade: Justine (1969) by Jesús Franco.
+He also had a long collaboration with Orson Welles: including Mr Arkadin (1955), Touch of Evil (1958), The Trial (1962), and as Sancho Panza in Welles's unfinished version of Don Quixote.